 A setup like this can be drag on efficiency as well, especially for small businesses who tend toward lean finance teams.
 If the CFO is out of the office at a conference, for example, they wouldn’t have access to budget or cash flow information without someone else accessing the system, compiling the data, and sending it over.

 Now, things have changed.
-CFOs, budget managers, and analysts can access financial statements, budgets, and forecasting information, create reports, and run scenarios anytime, no matter where they are in the world.
+With cloud based budgeting and forecasting software, CFOs, budget managers, and analysts can access financial statements, budgets, and forecasting information, create reports, and run scenarios anytime, no matter where they are in the world.

 One of the biggest drivers for businesses moving to cloud-based budgeting software is a reduction in operating costs.
 Most cloud software today is offered on a SaaS basis, which means users pay a monthly or yearly subscription fee.
 This removes quite a bit of cost uncertainty from the budget right away.